corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/ecosystem/_index.md

 ## External Messaging API {{< enterprise-icon >}}

 The [external messaging]({{< relref "../../../developing-applications/external-messaging.md">}}) API provides a second way to interact with external systems.
-This API allows a CorDapp, from within flow code, to publish a message on a predefined Kafka topic which can then be consumed by an external system.
+This API allows a CorDapp, from within flow code, to publish a message on a predefined {{< tooltip >}}Kafka{{< /tooltip >}} topic which can then be consumed by an external system.
 This provides an integration point from within a CorDapp, as opposed to the REST API which provides integration points around a CorDapp.

 Corda 5.0 provides only outbound connectivity.
 That is, a flow can send a message, but not receive one.